My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 Communication is key to an elevated client experience.
-In the previous section we talked about starting off on the right foot by laying out your process up front.
+In the previous section, we talked about starting off on the right foot by laying out your process up front.
 But there’s more to good communication than landing the deal!

 For example, I’m a huge proponent of Client Management Systems (CRMs).
 I use Dubsado to keep the lines of communication open throughout a project.
 This way I can create automations that serve the client while saving me time.
-That means I can send out specific emails that I’ve composed ahead of time, which address a client’s concerns before they even have them, talk about elevated client experience!
+That means I can send out specific emails that I’ve composed ahead of time, which address a client’s concerns before they even have them.
+Talk about an elevated client experience!
 I can also use Dubsado to trigger certain actions on my end in response to things the client does on theirs.
-So if they choose a package, a corresponding contract can be ready to go before I’ve even lifted a finger.
+So if they choose a package, a corresponding contract can be ready to go before I’ve lifted a finger.
 I can also pre-populate invoices using packages I have saved from previous clients.
 (Love that one!)

-Or, let’s say that I have decided to raise my prices (which you should do regularly!), I can update my templates in a few clicks, making sure that any new client will get the updated prices!
+Or let’s say that I have decided to raise my prices (Which you should do regularly!).
+I can update my templates in a few clicks, making sure that any new client will get the updated prices!
 This kind of flexibility is great for several purposes:

 After your job is completed, your client’s feelings about their experience will be the most important thing they remember.
 Their impression of you as a professional and of your photography will always be colored by the way you made them feel.

 So by all means, become the best photographer you can possibly be!
 Take all the classes, learn all the techniques, and buy all the equipment you can afford.
 But remember that creating a positive, elevated client experience will set the stage for a long-lasting business relationship!
-I hope you’ll use some of my suggestions to help you along the way, and I would love to hear what step you take to elevate your client experience!
+I hope you’ll use some of my suggestions to help you along the way, and I would love to hear what steps you take to elevate your client experience!